iVuDang/Vu-Software-Learning-Plan/README.md

 # Purpose
 * To outline where I've been, and where I'm going.
-* Software skills I'd like to develop, and how I will go about it.
+* Software engineering skills I'd like to develop, and how I will go about it.

 # Business/financial skills developed :footprints:
 - [x] [Business Degree](https://imgur.com/krwGlIX "Vu business degree") <br>